AbiVarsanP/Crickz/QUICKSTART.md

-# 🚀 Quick Start Guide - Cricket Hand-Game Arena
+# 🚀 Quick Start Guide - Crickz

 Get up and running in 5 minutes!